Ciudad Guayana Bolivar, Venezuela Travel Guide

 Don't hesitate to ask staff or vendors about ingredients or ways of cooking.

-Shows appreciation for local traditions.
+Shows respect for local traditions.

 Choose street food vendors with visible cleanliness and a steady flow of local customers.